This software seamlessly stitches together images of a scene taken in overlapping views. This is achieved in two

 (c)

-Fig. 4. (a) - (b) Three images of King Iolani Palace. (d) Image created by mosaicking the three images.
+Fig. 4. (a) - (c) Three images of King Iolani Palace. (d) The mosaic created from the three images.

 |